 Figure 1 shows you the Rectangle and Rounded Rectangle frames from left to right.
 Rectangle shows your picture in a rectangle shape.
 Rounded Rectangle shows the picture in a rounded rectangle shape.

 Figure 1: Rectangle and Rounded Rectangle frames

 Figure 3 shows you the Compound Frame, Black, Center Shadow Rectangle, and Soft Edge Rectangle frames from left to right.
 Compound Frame, Black adds a compound black border around your picture.
-Center Shadow Rectangle adds shadow to picture.
+Center Shadow Rectangle adds a shadow to the picture.
 Soft Edge Rectangle makes your picture edges soft.

-Figure 3: Compound Frame, Black, Center Shadow Rectangle and Soft Edge Rectangle frames
+Figure 3: Compound Frame - Black, Center Shadow Rectangle and Soft Edge Rectangle frames

 - Open your existing Photo Album presentation, and choose the Insert tab | Photo Album | Edit Photo Album option.

 - Doing so opens the Edit Photo Album dialog box, as shown in Figure 4.
 The area highlighted in red within Figure 4 includes the options you will use to change frame shapes.